The worst interview questions can make what should be a professional, helpful conversation feel awkward or confusing.

 How to answer:

-This approach focuses on growth and commitment to the role while avoiding over-speculation.
+This approach focuses on growth, career development and commitment to the role while avoiding over-speculation.

 3. Terrible Interview Questions About Weaknesses